bertonfederico/k8_healtcare_cluster/README.md

 ### Services
 After creating the service image, you need to start the service in the Kubernetes cluster.
-To do this, it is a good idea to create a ***deployment_service.yaml*** file that contains the DEPLOYMENT and SERVICE parts:
+To do this, it is a good idea to create a ***deployment_service.yaml*** file that contains the deployment and service parts:
 ```yaml
 ###
 apiVersion: apps/v1